 NIAB’s scientific capabilities span the crop improvement pipeline, from the first cross through to the harvested crop.
 We have the specialist knowledge, skills and facilities required to support the improvement of agricultural and horticultural crops, to evaluate varietal performance and quality and ensure these advances are transferred effectively onto farm through efficient agronomy.

-The acquisition of The Arable Group (now NIAB TAG) in 2009, the University of Cambridge Potato Agronomy Unit (now NIAB CUF) in 2014, East Malling Research (now NIAB EMR) in 2016 and BCPC in 2019 has broadened the range of crop expertise that now resides within the NIAB Group.
+The acquisition of The Arable Group in 2009, the University of Cambridge Potato Agronomy Unit in 2014, East Malling Research in 2016 and BCPC in 2019 has broadened the range of crop expertise that now resides within the NIAB Group.